 There are also numerous museums and galleries which invite tourists as well as Düsseldorf’s citizens.

 Furthermore Düsseldorf is very important for Japan, as 80% of app.
 500 companies from Japan in Germany are located in the region of Düsseldorf.

 The biggest Japanese colony and the Japan Day, the most importand German-Japanese festival emphasize this intercultural friendship.

 Benrath Castle, once a royal summer residence, is less than 5 km away from the Hotel am Stadtpark and located in the south of Düsseldorf.

 In the Corps des Logis, alternating exhibitions and musical events are held, which can be booked in advance via telephone or personally at the museum counter.

-One of the the landmarks and symbols of the city is the Rhine Tower which has an entire length of 240,5m.
-Up to observation deck there are 170m.
+One of the landmarks and symbols of the city is the Rhine Tower, its total height is 240,5m and the observation deck is at a height of 170m.

 At the media port you can also see the Gehry buildings (named after the designer Frank Gehry) with their façade curvature without base, so the buildings look like a sculpture.

 Cologne is the biggest city of North Rhine-Westphalia.